 The Brigade is permitted to use roadside hydrants provided by the water authority.
-It is important locations of the hydrants is marked if they are required for fire fighting purposes.
-Two types of hydrants in use.
+It is important that the locations of the hydrants is marked in case they are required for fire fighting purposes.
+There are two types of hydrants in use.

-• The familiar above ground type is usually a

-- square metal with a red top.
+- The familiar above ground type is usually a square metal with a red top.
 These are marked on sealed roads by a visible blue block stuck on the road. - The other is an inground hydrant, commonly called a fire plug with a small rectangular metal or large round plastic top.
 These are marked by a visible post beside the road.